modrinth/docs/docs/faq/app.md

 2. If you encounter an ‘already installed’ message, try running the installer as administrator.
 3. Once the installation is complete, give the Modrinth app another go.

+### Why am I getting a "IO error: Access is denied" error?
+(Program Files forbidden) {#program-files}

+The error `I/O error: Access is denied. (os error 5)` means that you have changed the Modrinth App directory to a location that the Modrinth App does not have access to.
+People commonly change the app directory to `Program Files`. **Please do not do this.** The option to change the app directory is only provided for advanced users.
+The Modrinth App does not have access to the Program Files folder, so it will fail to read anything from there.

+In order to fix this issue, you need to delete the app's default installation folder (`%AppData%\com.modrinth.theseus\`).
+For more assistance on how to find this folder, please check out [Where are the Modrinth App files located?](#file-location)

 ### Why am I getting "out-of-memory" errors, even when I have enough memory allocated? {#32bit-java}

 If you're experiencing Java memory errors when launching Minecraft 1.16.5 or older, despite having sufficient RAM, it may be due to having a 32-bit version of Java installed.
 Please [reinstall Java](#java).